Conditional Logic in Gravity Forms Confirmations

 Common Settings

-This field uses only common field settings for the Appearance and Advanced settings.
+This field uses mostly common field settings for the General, Appearance, and Advanced settings.
 For a description of each of the common field settings, refer to this article.
-Below you will find a description of specialty settings that are particular to this field.
+Below you will find descriptions of specialty settings that are particular to this field.

 Merge Tags